kexiZeroing/kexiZeroing.github.io/src/blog/intro-to-typescript.md

 type Distributive = DistributiveOmit<Union, 'c'>; // Omit<A, "c"> | Omit<B, "c">
 ```

+When you're working with React and TypeScript, you may ask how do I figure out the type of a component's props?
+How do I get all the types that a div or span accepts?
+The answer is in a single place: `ComponentProps`.

 ```tsx
 // https://www.totaltypescript.com/react-component-props-type-helper
 import { ComponentProps } from "react"